kirstinkoepnick/kirstinkoepnick.github.io/_pages/research.md

 Across these projects, I use:

+- **Climate model simulations**: for my paleoclimate research, I run CESM2 with CAM5 physics adjusting topography and bathymetry for LGM and 12ka
 - **Climate model analysis:** CESM2, iTRACE, CMIP6 control runs
 - **Simple and intermediate-complexity models:** conceptual climate and ice-sheet models, stochastic ENSO models
 - **Numerical modeling:** diffusion and energy-balance models for subsurface temperature and SMB